Fill-in-the-blank questions can be added to Assessment and Practice Questions activity types.

-1. Use the dropdown to choose from the following Answer types:
+1. Use the Answer types dropdown to choose one of the following:

 2. Specify the number of Blanks you want in the question